jacqis/mlaw-ccpit/_key-partners/0-organisers.md

 For more information, please visit MinLaw’s website here.

-**Maxwell Chambers**<bv>

-Maxwell Chambers is the world’s first integrated dispute resolution complex, international alternative dispute resolution (ADR) institutions housing both best-of-class hearing facilities as well as top international ADR institutions.
-Centrally located in the heart of Singapore’s business district, it is housed within a refurbished four storey conserved building with a stately neoclassical façade.
-It was originally designed as the Customs House in the early 1940s.
-Maxwell Chambers offers ten custom-designed and fully-equipped hearing rooms and twelve preparation rooms, together with a full suite of supporting services.
-The facilities can also be used for meetings, seminars and conferences.

 ## China
 **China Council for the Promotion of International Trade Department of Legal Affairs**<bv>